Christian McCaffrey: College career

-2014 season
+Freshman year

 McCaffrey played in all 13 games as a true freshman for the Cardinal in 2014.
 He shared the backfield with Remound Wright, Barry J. Sanders, and Kelsey Young.
 In his collegiate debut, he had a 52-yard receiving touchdown against UC Davis.
 He finished the year with 300 rushing yards on 43 carries and 251 receiving yards on 17 receptions with two total touchdowns.

-2015 season
+Sophomore year

 McCaffrey had a breakout sophomore season in 2015.
-He surpassed Barry Sanders's NCAA record of 3,250 all-purpose yards, finishing with 3,864.
-Sanders's son Barry J. Sanders coincidentally happened to be one of McCaffrey's teammates that year.
+He surpassed Barry Sanders' NCAA record of 3,250 all-purpose yards, finishing with 3,864.
 McCaffrey ranked second in the nation with 2,019 rushing yards, becoming the first Stanford player to rush for 2,000 in a season.
 He also set numerous other Stanford records during the season including rushing yards in a single game (243) and all-purpose yards in a game (461).

 McCaffrey was a consensus All-American and was the Associated Press College Football Player of the Year, Pac-12 Player of the Year, and Paul Hornung Award winner.
 He also finished second to Alabama's Derrick Henry in the 2015 Heisman Trophy voting.

 He set the school record for all purpose yards in a single game in the Pac-12 Championship against USC with 461 total yards.

 During the 2016 Rose Bowl against Iowa, McCaffrey became the first player to rush for over 100 yards (172) and have over 100 yards receiving (109) in a Rose Bowl game.
 Overall, he set a new Rose Bowl record with 368 all-purpose yards, breaking the previous record set in 2012 by Wisconsin's Jared Abbrederis.